Swift Student Challenge 2025 Terms and Conditions

 Judging

 All decisions made by the judges are final and scoring is confidential.
-Due to the number of applications received, commentary and feedback on the submission will not be provided.
+Due to the number of applications received, commentary and feedback on your submission will not be provided.
 Submissions will be judged on:

 • Technical accomplishment in the submitted app playground;